hello-jinwoo/TASUF/README.md

   url = {https://arxiv.org/abs/1905.04804}
 }
 ```

-In this work, a new task video instance segmentation is presented.
-Video instance segmentation extends the image instance segmentation task from the image domain to the video domain.
-The new problem aims at **simultaneous detection, segmentation and tracking** of object instances in videos.
+In this work, we performed a research to enhance the baseline model (MaskTrackRCNN) for Video Instance Segmentation (VIS) task.
+VIS extends the image instance segmentation task from the image domain to the video domain.
+The problem aims at **simultaneous detection, segmentation and tracking** of object instances in videos.
 YouTubeVIS, a new dataset tailored for this task is collected based on the current largest video object segmentation dataset [YouTubeVOS](youtube-vos.org).
 Sample annotations of a video clip can be seen below.
 <img src='doc/sample_gt.png'>
-We also proposed an algorithm to jointly detect, segment, and track object instances in a video, named MaskTrackRCNN.
-A tracking head is added to the original MaskRCNN model to match objects across frames.
+We proposed a model for VIS, called SUF, which is an improved version of MaskTrackRCNN with enhanced tracking algorithm.
+The distinction in the tracking algorithm is an utilization of LSTM.
+In contrast to MaskTrackRCNN, SUF sequentially updates the features of previously detected objects through a video.
 An overview of the algorithm is shown below.
 <img src='doc/framework_suf.png'>
 ## Installation
 This repo is built based on [mmdetection](https://github.com/open-mmlab/mmdetection) commit hash `f3a939f`.
 Please refer to [INSTALL.md](INSTALL.md) to install the library.